Xilinx/Vitis_Libraries/data_analytics/docs/src/README.md

 + **html**: calls `sphinx` to generate HTML files from generated reStructuredText files and manually written ones.
 + **install**: copies the HTML files to `$HTML_DEST_DIR`.

-## Trademark Notice

-Xilinx, the Xilinx logo, Artix, ISE, Kintex, Spartan, Virtex, Zynq, and other designated brands included herein are trademarks of Xilinx in the United States and other countries.
-All other trademarks are the property of their respective owners.